Every stock market investor enters the stocks with the aim of making profits. However, many of them are not aware of the meaning of the stock markets.

 Pump and Dump

-False information is spreaded to increase the share prices of penny stocks.
+Share markets are full of rumors and fake news.
+Additionally, this fake information is purposeful.
+Misleading information helps in pumping the share prices up.
 When the stock hits a target price, the dumper sells to rake in substantial profits.
-Those left holding the stock are stuck and must sell at a loss.
+Those left holding the stock are stuck.
+They sell the shares at a loss.

 When any insider deals in stock market to manipulate stock prices on the basis of material, non-public information it is a case of insider trading.
 Stock Market regulators spend lot of energy in identification of the trades of insiders who are privy to such information.